Zig-Zag32/CPSC-415-01-Project/README.md

 - REST pages will have four subpages; one for each operation.
 - The search pages will list the contents of the recipe book or kitchen inventory, with searching options displayed above
 - Each subpage will have input fields for necessary information the user will have to input, as well as a display for recipes.
 - The recommendation pages will have a generate button, as well as a display for the result.

+## Milestones
+1. Week 10:
+2. Week 11: get MVP services working.
+Not necessarily correctly, but communicating.

 ## Getting stared
 ```